-Andrew Kitchener is Principal Curator of Vertebrates in the Department of Natural Sciences where he specialises in research on mammals, especially carnivorans.
+Andrew Kitchener is Principal Curator of Vertebrates and specialises in research on mammals, especially carnivorans.

 Dr Kitchener studied zoology at Reading University and his PhD, also at Reading, was on the functional design of bovid horns.

 Before joining National Museums Scotland in 1988 as Principal Curator of Mammals and Birds, he was a researcher and field assistant at the BBC Natural History Unit, working on the series Supersense.
 In 2010 his remit broadened to include all vertebrates.